How To Take Care of Your Hamster

 - Water Cress.

-According to the hamsterhouse.com, you can also feed them bread and cheese as a treat.
+You can also feed your pet hamsters bread and cheese as a treat.

 Also keep in mind if you want to feed them grapes, make sure that you feed them the seedless one because you definitely don’t want them choking on grapes seeds!